COMP90054/2025-S1-A1/README.md

 <!-- **NOTE**: You should not change any files other than [search.py](search.py).
 You should not import any additional libraries into your code.
 This risks being incompatible with our running scripts. -->

 > [!NOTE]
-> From this repository, we will copy *only* the file: [search.py](search.py) when testing the autograder in the server via tagging.
+> From this repository, we will copy *only* the file: [search.py](search.py) when testing using the autograder on the server, which will be selected via tagging.
 Please do not change any other file as part of your solution, or it will not run on our server.

 ### Local Autograder
 There is a **local autograder** provided to you to help you gain more insights.
-You may run the following command to test out your code for both tasks.
+You may run the following command to test out your code for all three tasks.
 ```
 python ./autograder.py --test-directory=test_cases_assignment1
 ```